‘Education for all’ is the foundation of inclusion in education

 Target 4.2: Early childhood

-Target 4.3: Technical, vocational and tertiary education
+Target 4.3: Technical, vocational, tertiary, and adult education

 Target 4.4: Skills for work